 Fire Adapted Means Being Fire Prepared

-Author: Elwood Miller
+Authors: Elwood Miller

 The following was originally posted on Nevada’s Living With Fire blog.

 As coordinator of the Nevada Network of Fire Adapted Communities, I keep hearing the questions, “what is a fire adapted community” and “how do you become one?”
 These questions are repeated in conferences, small group meetings, and individual conversations.
 As a result, numerous definitions have been developed which undoubtedly lead to more confusion and more questions.
 Rather than develop yet another definition, a focus on the core concepts may help.

 At the heart of the term, fire adapted community is a mission of survival; survival of people and the place they call home.
 And, not only survival, but survival achieved with a minimum of effort by firefighters and their suppression resources.
 But, how is that possible?